healeyke/Cookit-/README.md

 -  Suggest recipes based off your previous meal choices
 -  Curate a list of ingredients to add to your next grocery trip

 Use your mobile device to find your next balanced meal.
-Search and filter within the interface to find a receipe that best fits your individualized needs.
+Search and filter within the interface to find a recipe that best fits your individualized needs.
-Receive unique notifications of receipes we think you should try.
+Receive unique notifications of recipes we think you should try.

 ## Storyboard